Wang Xufeng: Biography

 Wang's ancestral hometown was in Tongshan, Jiangsu Province.
 Wang was born in Pinghu, Zhejiang Province in February 1955.
 She studied in the Department of History of Hangzhou University (currently Zhejiang University) between 1978 and 1982.
 After graduation, Wang taught at Hangzhou 14th Middle School.
 She also worked in a Hangzhou local factory manufacturing radio technology.

 Wang is currently a researcher at China Tea Museum, a professor at Zhejiang Forestry University, and vice president of the Zhejiang Writers Association.

 Works

-Wang won the 5th Mao Dun Literature Prize for Three Trilogies of Teamen.
+Wang won the 5th Mao Dun Literature Prize for Trilogy of the Tea Masters.
 The work took her ten years to write and is considered not only a story but also a scholarly work.
 The story is set against the history of China and deals with subjects like the Cultural Revolution.
 The theme of the book is the victory of culture over violence.
 The award was made on November 11, 2000 in Tongxiang, Zhejiang Province, where Mao Dun was born.